 - ½ teaspoon cumin

 - 1 - 2 tablespoons sugar

-Have sterilized pint jars and lids and screw caps ready (they should all be washed in very hot water).
+- Have sterilized pint jars and lids and screw caps ready (they should all be washed in very hot water).
 Use a canning funnel and ladle hot salsa into jars, leaving a ½-inch head space.
 Wipe rims clean with a damp cloth and carefully place lid on and screw cap in place.
-Carefully turn hot jars over on a kitchen towel and time 5 minutes.
-After five minutes, turn upright and let rest 24 hours.
-(Or process in a boiling water bath for 15 minutes, then place upright on counter for 24 hours.)
+Process in a boiling water bath for 15 minutes, then place upright on counter for 24 hours (see recipe notes for link to USDA Canning Guidelines).
 You will hear popping sounds as the jars seal.
 If after 24 hours, any haven't sealed, put in refrigerator to use now.

 *Adapted from Simply Recipes